ShareGate Desktop relies on available Microsoft 365 APIs to migrate your Teams and there are a few limitations to consider.

 - The destination Team will use the Standard Team template.
 Other templates are not supported at the moment.

-- Teams migrations are not supported in Office 365 Government Community Cloud (GCC) environments.
+- Teams migrations are not supported in Microsoft 365 Government Community Cloud (GCC and GCC High) environments.

 - The Team picture is not supported.

 - The Team setting Allow members to upload custom apps is not preserved at the destination.
 It will have the default value On at the destination.

 - The Team setting Who can add tags is not preserved at the destination.
 It will have the default value Owners only at the destination.

 - Your custom tags from Manage tags are not supported.

 - Pending requests for private teams are not migrated.